 - Bill Fox, President of Protecting Public Access to Public Records (PAPR)

 Panel Moderator: Manning Kimmel, Co-owner and Managing Partner, WRHI radio

 - Tuesday, February 19, 2019.
 7:00 p.m.
 Dina’s Place.
 DiGiorgio Campus Center.
 “The State of the Fourth Estate: An Evening with David Fahrenthold.”
 Mr. Fahrenthold is a Pulitzer Prize winning journalist from Washington Post.
 He is known for his coverage of the Trump family business empire.
 Introduction: Beryl Dakers, SC ETV

 - Tuesday, March 26, 2019.
 7:00p.m.
 Richardson Ballroom: Closing campus plenary, a panel entitled “the Future of Journalism.”
 Panelists include:

 - Kelly Kaufhold, professor at Texas Tech University

 Moderator: Mr. Glenn Burkins, Founder and Publisher, Qcitymetro.com

 - Saturday, April 6, 2019: Address at the SC Press Association meeting in Columbia, SC.
-Eugene Robinson, Washington Post (Pulitzer Prize winner) (Invited).
+“Seven Days of Heroin: This is What an Epidemic Looks Like” presented by Amy Wilson, storytelling coach of the Cincinnati Enquirer and editor of 2018 Pulitzer Prize for Local Reporting.
 This event will focus on the overall theme of the series.
 10:30-11:45 a.m., the Marriott, 1200 Hampton St., Columbia.